HELP US KEEP YOUR CHILDREN SAFE! What you need to know if there is an emergency at your child’s school:

-The Safe2Say Something Anonymous Reporting System is live as of January 14, 2019 which allows our students & school community to report safety concerns confidentially via a mobile app, website or tipline.
+The Safe2Say Something Anonymous Reporting System allows our students & school community to report safety concerns confidentially via a mobile app, website or tipline.

 Wissahickon Schools and the Police Departments of Ambler Borough, Lower Gwynedd Township and Whitpain Township are committed to a partnership that is designed to keep the children of the Wissahickon School District safe and secure at all times.

 We encourage all families to review the following safety related documents:

 Officer Beth Sanborn is a Lower Gwynedd Police Officer assigned to serve as the full-time School Resource Officer for the Wissahickon School District.
 Her office is in the high school, but Officer Sanborn is a familiar face in all schools as she provides education, guidance and support to all students and serves as a valuable resource to staff.